RakhithJK/wazuh-wazuh-qa-wiki/QACTL-tool-use-guide.md

 - `-v`, `--version` value has to correspond to a released version of Wazuh.
 - `--skip-deployment`, `--skip-provisioning`, `--skip-testing` can only be launched with `-c`, `--config` (manual mode).
 - `--qa-branch` value must exist.
-- `-r`, `--run` values has to correspond to existing and documented tests of the specified branch of the wazuh-qa repository.
+- `-r`, `--run` values have to correspond to existing and documented tests of the specified branch of the wazuh-qa repository.

 ### Modes of use

 #### Automatic: Launch tests and get results

-Quick and simple way to run a test and obtain the results using default parameters.
+A quick and simple way to run a test and obtain the results using default parameters.
 In this mode the documentation of each test is parsed and the necessary environment is built, provisioning it with the specific Wazuh version (with the `-v` or` --version` parameter), or else using the latest released version of Wazuh and using the equivalent version for `wazuh-qa` framework and testing.